kentcdodds/cloc/README.md

    --exclude-dir=<D1>[,D2,]  Exclude the given comma separated directories
                              D1, D2, D3, et cetera, from being scanned.
 For
                              example  --exclude-dir=.cache,test  will skip
-                             all files that have /.cache/ or /test/ as part of their path.
+                             all files and subdirectories that have /.cache/ or /test/ as their parent directory.
                              Directories named .bzr, .cvs, .hg, .git, and .svn are always excluded.
+                             This option only works with individual directory names so including file path separators is not allowed.
+Use --fullpath and --not-match-d=<regex>
+                             to supply a regex matching multiple subdirectories.
    --exclude-ext=<ext1>[,<ext2>[...]]
                              Do not count files having the given file name extensions.